Author's Note

 Without a sound, the robe slipped from her shoulders.

-Before me stood a vision of impossible beauty—her bare form radiant with a grace that seemed sculpted from the fabric of the most sacred of dreams.
+Before me stood a vision of impossible beauty, her bare form radiant with a grace that could only have been sculpted from the fabric of the most sacred of dreams.
 Every curve, every delicate line, every secret spot shimmered beneath the mist as a living poem bound in flesh.

 My gaze ascended, tracing the cascade of luxuriant crimson hair that flowed down to her waist—and then halted in bewilderment.